kailash-manasarovar/statement/docs/timeline/2023/november.md

 - He gives me zero advice that I didn't know already, and that anyone could have gotten from basic information.
 - I start to wonder about how much of an engineer and security expert he really is.
 - He tells me he will check out my Twitter account, and I give him my account details.
+- At the same time, I look him up and discover he's a trained actor.
 - From that moment, his demeanor towards me changes.
 - He starts to bully me outrageously.
 - It is so bad, he is fired about two weeks later, but not before he has spread the word around the business, including to my boss and managers I have to work with very closely, that I am a *transphobe*.
 - About a week before he gets fired, Grace insists I go on a trip to Barcelona with her and Nadim at the weekend.
 It's out of the blue and feels like bullying.
-- I wonder what their intention was for the trip to Barcelona.
+- I wonder what their intention was for the trip to Barcelona?
 - When I spoke to engineers on the team about him later on, they couldn't believe the guy had got the job.
 They said he was totally ineffective and impossible to work with and any work he had done they couldn't believe he had done it, it was so poor quality, as if he had no idea what he was doing.
 - He did, however, have root level access to all systems for the short time he was on the engineering team.
 - I look him up on Google and find out he is a trained actor with a bachelor's degree from the [National Institute of Dramatic Art](https://www.nida.edu.au/) in Sydney, graduated in 2010, and has been in a number of films.